 This brand-name stainless steel tailgut is 17 inches (432 mm) long and has threaded ends with adjustable stop nuts on each end.
 The cable is thin and lightweight, and is coated in black for low-profile looks.
 It is unbreakable under normal use.
 It is very nicely flexible without any stretching.
 It is designed for use with tailpieces that have vertical holes behind the tailpiece - and a a recess or cutaway to allow room for the threaded adjusters.
 We get very similar cables from two different respected manufacturers, and the cable may differ in appearance from the photo, based upon availability.

 DO NOT USE this cable with stock Engelhardt or Kay type tailpieces that have their holes drilled through the front face of the tailpiece; this would require a hard right-angle bend - as well as create a poking hazard with the ends of the wire.
-Check out our standard stranded steel or nylon tailpiece cables for your Kay or Engelhardt (or similarly-equipped bass).
+Check out our standard stranded steel or "bulletproof" tailpiece cables for your Kay or Engelhardt (or similarly-equipped bass).

 This cable is very easily adjusted - as well as installed and removed - thanks to its threaded stops.
 No crushable sleeves or special tools required.